spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/training/index.html.md

 ## Support hybrid model

-The hybrid model presents a structured training plan that will prepare the support engineer to work in different areas focusing their growth in the differences in how to approach problems in the new areas and get most our of the knowledge acquired up to that point.
-For those working through the hybrid model path, you may also find these [checkpoints](/handbook/support/training/onboarding_hybrid_path_checkpoints.html) a useful reference.
+The hybrid model is a structured training plan that will prepare you to work on both [SaaS](https://docs.gitlab.com/ee/subscriptions/gitlab_com/) and [self-managed](https://docs.gitlab.com/ee/subscriptions/self_managed/) support issues.
+The ultimate goal is to split your time roughly 50%/50% between the two.
+You may find these [checkpoints](/handbook/support/training/onboarding_hybrid_path_checkpoints.html) helpful while working through the hybrid model path.

 <div class="x-scrollable">
 <div style="width: 1800px;">